-Originally the Physics and Engineering Building, as it was called then, was built as a two-story structure.
+The Physics and Engineering Building, as it was called then, was built as a two-story structure.
 A third floor was added between 1910 and 1920.
 The one-story annex east of the original building resulted from two more additions between 1920 and 1930.
-In the basement of Solberg Hall, 1907 electrical engineering graduate Stephen F. Briggs invented the single-cylinder, internal combustion gasoline engine that went on to become a household name.
+In the lower level of Solberg Hall, 1907 electrical engineering graduate Stephen F. Briggs invented the single-cylinder, internal combustion gasoline engine that went on to become a household name.
 Briggs went on to be co-founder of the Briggs & Stratton Corporation, home to the Briggs & Stratton engine.
 The building was renovated in 2003.

 Physical Address:907 Campanile Ave.